 Are you allocating around 8% of your revenues to marketing?

-According to the SBA, small businesses should have a marketing budget of around 7-8% of their yearly revenue.
-The Small Business Administration goes on to mention that in certain industries, businesses may need to earmark up to 20% of their yearly revenue during the early branding years.
+According to the SBA, small businesses should have a B2B marketing budget of around 7-8% of their yearly revenue.
+However, the Small Business Administration mentions that in specific industries, businesses may need to earmark up to 20% of their annual revenue during the early branding years.

-If your marketing budget should be 8% of your yearly revenue, and half of your small business marketing results come from search engines, then shouldn’t you be investing 4% of your yearly revenue in SEO?
+If your marketing budget should be 8% of your yearly revenue, and half of your small business marketing results come from search engines, then shouldn’t you invest 4% of your annual income in SEO?

-For a small business with approximately $5 million in yearly revenue, you could reasonably be investing up to $16k per month to reach SBA budgeting benchmarks.
+Let’s do some math.
+For a small business with approximately $5 million in yearly revenue, you could invest up to $16k per month to reach SBA budgeting benchmarks.

 - How much does SEO cost?

 - Should I pay for SEO services or do it myself?